forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-inline.md

 | Linux            | ⌥→               |

 **Note**: If you don't see a suggestion, make sure Einstein Auto Completions are enabled.
 Run **Einstein: Toggle Einstein Auto Completions** to toggle the feature off and on.
 Also, you can always trigger inline suggestions even if you don't have the Auto Completions enabled using the Option (⌥)\ hotkeys to manually generate autocomplete suggestions.

+## Known Issues
+* The completions that you receive are sometimes not formatted correctly.
+Run prettier once you've accepted the suggestions.
+* Completions sometime populate piecemeal.
+Accept the partial suggestion and the remainder will populate.